-1 Introduction
+1. Introduction:

-Scheduled macroeconomic announcements have received considerable interest in both the financial press and the academic literature.
-Most studies have tried to test if such information has an impact on financial markets and what the indicators regarded by investors are, especially when valuing stock prices.
-Understanding the effect of scheduled announcements on equity prices is interesting for both testing market efficiency and anticipating the reaction.
-Estimating the response of equity prices to macroeconomic announcements is complicated for two main reasons: First, the market is unlikely to respond to anticipated information; distinguishing between anticipated and non-anticipated part (i.e. surprise) of any public information is therefore crucially important in estimating the effect on equity prices.
+Scheduled macroeconomic announcements have received a considerable amount of interest in both the financial press and the academic literature.
+Most of studies have tried to test if such information has an impact on financial markets and what are the indicators regarded by investors, especially when valuing stock prices.
+Understanding the effect of scheduled announcements on equity prices is interesting for testing market efficiency and second, for anticipating the reaction.

+Estimating the response of equity prices to macroeconomic announcements is complicated for two main reasons: First, by the fact that market is unlikely to respond to anticipated information.
+Distinguishing between anticipated and nonanticipated part (i.e. surprise) of any public information is therefore crucially important for estimating the effect on equity prices.
 Second, activity in the financial markets is regularly driven by the coming out of new information.
 Studying the effect of an announcement can be biased by the release of some other information on the same day.
 One solution to handle the problem of the joint-response has been proposed in Dubreuille (2007) and Jones et al. (2005) by using high frequency data.

-While the early literature used the event study methodology with US daily stock prices see e.g. McQueen and Roley (1993), Errunza and Hogan (1998) and Flannery and Protopapadakis (2002)), the most recent studies often used high frequency data (Dubreuille (2007), Jones et al. (2005) and tried to test other facts such as state dependence (McQueen and Roley (1993) and Poitras (2004)), or market integration (Nikkinen and Sahlström (2001), Nikkinen and Sahlström(2004)).
-This paper investigates the extent to which these observations can be generalized to European stock markets.
-We thus propose to come back to the question, we measure the response of the French stock market to surprises made by the release of macroeconomic news, and test the effect of such announcement on stock returns.
+While the early literature used the event study methodology with US daily stock prices (see e.g. McQueen and Roley (1993), Errunza and Hogan (1998) and Flannery and Protopapadakis (2002)), the latest studies often use high frequency data (Dubreuille (2007), Jones et al. (2005) and try to test other facts such as state dependence (McQueen and Roley (1993) and Poitras (2004)), or market integration (Nikkinen and Sahlström(2001), Nikkinen and Sahlström(2004)).

+In this paper, I investigate the extent to which these observations can be generalized to European stock markets.
+I thus propose to come back to the question, I measure the response of the French stock market to surprises made by the release of macroeconomic news, and test the effect of such announcement on stock returns.
 This paper is an empirical analysis of the relationship between scheduled macroeconomic announcements and equity markets.
-According to previous studies, a selected number of macroeconomic indicators which have been shown to significantly affect equities is used.
-But unlike most studies, we test the effect of both French and American macroeconomic announcements on the French market, taken as a representative European stock markets.
-First, we measure the average stock market's response to these announcements.
-Second we try to give some explanations for this response.
-The first question in this paper has been largely documented in the literature, but very few papers to date have provided an answer to the second question of what can explain this reaction.
-To our knowledge, McQueen and Roley (1993) is the unique paper which tried to assess if the reaction is due to revisions in cash flows or in the real interest rate used to discount those cash flows.
-But the methodology they used does not take into account the dynamic correlation between cash flows and interest rates.
+According to previous studies, I use a selected number of macroeconomic indicators which have been shown to significantly affect equities.
+But unlike most studies, I test the effect of both French and American macroeconomic announcements on the French market, taken as a representative European stock markets.
+First, I measure the average stock market's response to these announcements.
+Second I try to give some explanations for this response.

+The first question in this paper has been largely documented in the literature, but very few papers to date have provide to answer the second question of what can explain this reaction.
+To my knowledge, McQueen and Roley (1993) is the unique paper who tried to assess if the reaction is due to revisions in cash flows or in the real interest rate used to discount those cash flows.
+But the methodology they used doesn't take into account the dynamic correlation between cash flows and interest rates.
 In a subsequent paper, Bernanke and Kuttner(2005) have tried to explain the impact of Federal Reserve policy on stock market.
-The approach in this paper is therefore a generalization for other macroeconomic announcements that give us more information about the state of the economy.
-The remainder of this paper is as follows: In section 2, we try to estimate the average response of French stock market to scheduled macroeconomic announcements using the event study methodology.
-Then we try in section 3 to give some details of what explain this reaction.
-Section 4 concludes.
+The approach in this paper is therefore a generalization for other macroeconomic announcements that give us a more information about the state of the economy.

+The remainder of this paper is as follows: On section 2, I try to estimate the average response of French stock market to scheduled macroeconomic announcements using the event study methodology.
+Then I try on section 3 to give some details of what explain this reaction.
+Section 3 concludes.

-2 Testing for news impact
+2. Testing for news impact: